Blog post

 • Clean Code

 The imperative for Clean Code in today's software development world cannot be overstated.
-SonarQube comes to the rescue, helping developers write Clean Code that is both fit for production and fit for development.
+SonarQube Server comes to the rescue, helping developers write Clean Code that is both fit for production and fit for development.

-From day one, SonarQube has been known for its powerful Java analysis which today includes over 600 rules for Java developers (we’re Java developers ourselves).
+From day one, SonarQube Server has been known for its powerful Java analysis which today includes over 600 rules for Java developers (we’re Java developers ourselves).

 Updates to the analysis engine